Numerical computations of geometric ergodicity for stochastic dynamics: Geometric ergodicity of stochastic differential equations

-The first SDE example is the overdamping Langevin dynamics.
-We consider
+The first SDE example we shall use is the overdamped Langevin dynamics.
+Consider

-for some potential function $V(x)$.
-It is well known that equation \eqref{gradient} admits a unique invariant probability measure $\pi_{\epsilon}$ with probability density
+where $V(x)$ is a potential function.
+It is well known that \eqref{gradient} admits a unique invariant probability measure $\pi_{\epsilon}$ with the probability density

 where $K$ is a normalizer.
-In addition, it is known that if $V$ is strictly convex such that $\mathrm{Hess}(V) - R \mathrm{Id}_{n}$ is positive definite, then $\pi_{\epsilon}$ satisfies Logarithmic Sobolev inequality with constant $\epsilon^{2} R/2$.
+In addition, if $V$ is strictly convex such that $\mathrm{Hess}(V) - R \mathrm{Id}_{k}$ is positive definite, then $\pi_{\epsilon}$ satisfies the Logarithmic Sobolev inequality with constant $\epsilon^{2} R/2$.
 Hence, the geometric convergence rate is at least $R$.
-(We refer \cite{lelievre2016partial, bakry1985diffusions} for details.)
-Therefore, we can check our numerica rate of geometric ergodicity with the above analytical result.
+(We refer to \cite{bakry1985diffusions,lelievre2016partial} for details.)
+Now we check our numerical result for the rate of geometric ergodicity with the above analytical result.

 Consider $n = 2$ and $V(x,y) = (x^{2} + y^{2})/2$.
 This potential function is strictly convex with Hessian matrix $\mathrm{Id}_{2}$.
-We run {\bf Algorithm 2} for different time step sizes $h = 0.0005, 0.001, 0.0015, 0.002, 0.0025$ and $0.003$.
-The sample size is $N = 10^{7}$. to reach the optimal coupling rate, we only use reflection coupling until the maximal coupling is triggered.
-Exponential tails of coupling time with different time step sizes are compared in Figure \ref{fig5} Left.
-In addition, we linearly extrapolate slopes of exponential tails in Figure \ref{fig5} Right.
-Figure \ref{fig5} Right shows that the numerical computed rate of geometric ergodicity is very close to the theoretical bound.
-In addition, smaller time step size gives higher rate of geometric ergodicity.
+We run {\bf Algorithm 2} for different steps sizes $h = 0.0005, 0.001, 0.0015, 0.002, 0.0025$ and $0.003$.
+Throughout this section, the threshold of triggering the maximal coupling is set as $d = 2 \epsilon \sqrt{h}$ .
+The sample size $N = 10^{7}$.
+To reach the optimal coupling rate, we use the reflection coupling until the maximal coupling is triggered.
+Coupling time distributions versus different step sizes are compared in a log-linear plot (Figure \ref{fig5} Left).
+The slopes of those exponential tails are computed by fitting $\log \mathbb{P}[\tau_{c} > t]$ versus $t$ using a linear function.
+We linearly extrapolate the negative slopes for decreasing $h$ in Figure \ref{fig5} Right.
+We see that the numerical result for the rate of geometric ergodicity is very close to the theoretical one.
+In addition, a smaller time step size gives a higher rate.
 By Theorem \ref{compare}, these numerically computed rates of geometric ergodicity are trustable.